 - Be Respectful For example, ensure your interactions are always respectful and professionally conducted and College facilities are appropriately used. - Be Sensitive For example, be aware of your language and behaviour to ensure it respects others and recognises diversity. - Be Understanding For example, ensure there is mutual respect by listening to others (be aware your voice may be more easily heard in some venues than others). - Be Punctual For example, make sure you arrive, start and finish on time.
 Let the appropriate person know if you are delayed.
 To avoid disruption to others, late entry to a session/appointment may not be possible. - Be There For example, actively participate to get the most out of the time available. - Be Prepared For example, make sure you have done the necessary preparatory work.
 If insufficient preparation has been done it may not be possible for the planned activity to take place.
 Students who have attempted but had difficulty with preparatory work should bring this to the attention of the relevant staff member. - Be Considerate For example, use mobile phones and electronic devices with an awareness of how this might impact on others.

-Please note that the College has a Positive Behaviour Policy which can be found at
+Please note that the College has a Behaviour Policy which can be found at Promoting Positive Relationships and Supporting Behaviour Policy, 2021/22 updates v1.5.docx (ucleeds.ac.uk)

 4.2 What if I'm an international student?